History of Walsingham

 Walsingham and District History Society

 The Walsingham and District History Society was born out of the celebrations to mark the Millennium in the year 2000.
-Since its beginning, it has averaged about 85 members annually, who enjoy a series of talks of a historical or local nature during the quieter months in what is a busy pilgrimage and tourist venue.
+Since its beginning, it has averaged about 85 members annually, who enjoy a series of talks of a historical or local nature during the quieter months.

 Membership of the Walsingham and District History Society is open to anyone for £5 a year, with a meeting attendance fee of £1 for members.
 Non-members are also welcome at meetings for £3.